chfoo/bytestag/README.rst

 The documentation is located in the doc directory.
 Sphinx is used to generate the documents.
 They will be made available online when ready.

+Please update the release notes in the doc directory for releases.

 Packaging
 =========